snori74/linuxupskillchallenge/0-digital-ocean.md

 ## Changing the root password
 You should have received a password for the "root" user in your email.
 Select your droplet and "Access" from the left hand sidebar and you should be able to login to the console using this.
 Use the login name "root", and note that the password won't show as you type or paste it.

-You'll be immediatly prompted to change your password.
+You'll be immediately prompted to change your password.

 (you're first asked for the *current* password, then asked to provide a new one of your own and then to confirm this)